kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes.
-With the extensions proposed in this KEP, individual `ResourceSlices` have additional fields available to them, thus increasing their overall signature.but it is ultimately up to how 3rd party vendors decide to use them.
+With the extensions proposed in this KEP, individual `DeviceClass`  and `Pod` have additional fields, thus increasing their overall signature.
+In addition,  there is the special resource claim for extended resource by DRA, there is at most one such claim per pod.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 Yes.
-The time to allocate a device to a claim (and thus schedule the first pod that references that claim) will be affected.
+The time to allocate a device to a pod with extended resource request will be affected.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?